barryclark/jekyll-now/_posts/2018-2-19-Vim-Crash-Course.md

 set tabstop=2
 set softtabstop=2
  ```
- **
 will give you nicer, auto-indenting tabs.

 ---

 There's a lot deeper you can go into vim, and **lot** more ways to make editing in it more efficent.
-But the above should be all you need to actually _use_ it at a basic level, and not have to start desperately web-searching if you're ever forced to :stuck_out_tounge_closed_eyes:
+But the above should be all you need to actually _use_ it at a basic level, and not have to start desperately web-searching if you're ever forced to :stuck_out_tongue_closed_eyes: